 Program Directors: Marilyn A. Menegus and Dwight J. Hardy

 The University of Rochester program is a tertiary care hospital based clinical program with a fully integrated public health microbiology component.
 Combination of these two areas provides an unusually large and diverse mix of cases and laboratory specimens for study.
 Two full-time faculty with different expertise and interests permit in-depth exposure to various areas of microbiology in terms of both research and clinical problem solving.
 The program is not accepting applications at this time.
+Applications for a position that will begin in the summer of 2017 will be accepted in the fall of 2016.

 University of Washington